iDataist/Project-Portfolio/README.md

 A property management company rents rooms and properties for short periods on various rental platforms.
 The company needs to estimate the typical price for a given property based on the price of similar properties.
 New data arrives in bulk every week.
 I built a pipeline covering data fetching, validation, segregation, train and validation, test, and release.
 The end-to-end pipeline enables the model retraining with the same cadence.

 Key Skills Demonstrated:
-- Create a clean, organized, reproducible, end-to-end machine learning pipeline from scratch using MLflow
+- Create a clean, organized, reproducible, end-to-end machine learning pipeline using MLflow
-- Clean and validate the data using pytest
+- Validate the data using pytest
 - Track experiments, code, and results using GitHub and Weights & Biases
 - Select the best-performing model for production
 - Deploy a model using MLflow

 ### [Deploying a Scalable ML Pipeline in Production](https://github.com/iDataist/Deploying-a-Scalable-ML-Pipeline-in-Production)
 I developed a CI/CD pipeline to predict salary range based on publicly available Census Bureau data.
-I created unit tests to monitor the model performance on various slices of the data.
+I created tests to monitor the machine learning pipeline.
 Then, I deployed the model using the FastAPI package and create API tests.
-Both the slice-validation and the API tests were incorporated into the CI/CD framework using GitHub Actions.
+The tests were incorporated into the CI/CD framework using GitHub Actions.

 Key Skills Demonstrated:
 - Version control the data and models using Data Version Control (DVC)